tomakita/Colorful.Console/README.md

 # Usage Notes

 **Colorful.Console** can only write to the console in 16 different colors (including the black that's used as the console's background, by default!) in a single console session.
-This is a limitation of the Windows console itself, and it's one that I wasn't able to work my way around.
-If you know of a workaround, let me know!
+This is a limitation of the Windows console itself, and it's one that we weren't able to work our way around.
+If you know of a workaround, let us know!